• Skip to primary navigation

 However, you can utilize the full moon with a variety of plants, herbs or teas to make your own moon tea, even if you've never made it before.

-This recipe uses easy to come by ingredients like chamomile, hibiscus, lemon, ginger, and rose petals.
+This moon tea recipe uses easy to come by ingredients like chamomile, hibiscus, lemon, ginger, and rose petals.
 All amazing for the body and spirit.

 Dried chamomile, hibiscus, rose petals, lemon zest, and ginger root on a window sill.